abdullahshahid699/Linux-Practice/commands.md

 mv file.txt newname.txt  # Rename or move a file
 rm file.txt              # Delete a file
 rm -r foldername         # Delete a folder and its contents

+Hello This is file for linux commands that are used in daily basis.